 The operator can now perform the services specified in the ACL for this key.

-To assume nCipher Security Officer role load the nCipher Security Officer's key using this procedure.
-The nCipher Security Officer's key can then be used in certificates authorising further operations.
+To assume nShield Security Officer role load the nShield Security Officer's key using this procedure.
+The nShield Security Officer's key can then be used in certificates authorising further operations.